 - State law requires that minutes be kept of each meeting.
 A recorder is selected to serve for one year.
 During this year the recorder is not expected to serve on any sub-committees.
 The recorder takes minutes and distributes them before the next meeting.
 A tape recorder can be used, providing appropriate confidentiality is respected.
 At each meeting, minutes of the preceding meeting should be read (or every member should have received a copy) and the committee shall formally approve them by consensus.

 - Attendance is taken at meetings.
 Absences due to unavoidable events are excused when the Chair is notified before the meeting.
 Three unexcused absences result in conversation with the Chairperson to discuss resignation from the committee.

 Specific project investigation and monitoring

 Specific drafting of letters or memos as necessary

-Members may be asked to help Robyn Herring, the Environmental Health & Safety Coordinator, in the event of an emergency.
+Members may be asked to help Matt Lebens, the Environmental Health & Safety Coordinator, in the event of an emergency.
 Examples of situations needing help might be a diesel spill in the creek and the quick need to contain it, an L & I inspection needing a guide, or an air quality emergency requiring quick action.